 Shine On! will celebrate the completion of the conference with a fun wake-up dance party to show off both girls’ and parents’ moves with some confidence and zest.

-For more information, contact Associate Professor Colleen Lemza at firstname.lastname@example.org, visit shingongirls.org or receive updates on Facebook at facebook.com/shineongirls.org; Twitter @shineongirls; and Instagram @shineon_girls.
+For more information, contact SUNY Plattsburgh Associate Professor and Shine On!
+Founder Colleen Lemza at firstname.lastname@example.org, visit shingongirl.org or receive updates on Facebook at facebook.com/shineongirls; Twitter @shineongirls; and Instagram @shineon_girls.